cjacker/opensource-toolchain-bouffalo-lab/README.md

 ### for bl_iot_sdk

-Too many options make thing complex, let's keep it as simple as possible.
+Too many options make things complex, let's keep it as simple as possible.

 Use `bl_iot_sdk/customer_app/get-start/blink` as example, after `build_out/blink.bin` generated as mentioned in 'SDK' section, program it to XT-BL12 devboard by :